OverZealous/cdnizer/README.md

 > See [`options.fallbackScript`](#optionsfallbackscript) and [`options.fallbackTest`](#optionsfallbacktest) for more information.

+#### options.matchers

+Type: `Array`
+Default: []

+Array of custom matchers.
+Use this to add extra patterns within which you would like to cdn-ize URLs, for example if you have such URLs in data-attributes.
+For an example of the correct regular expression syntax, see the [default matchers](https://github.com/OverZealous/cdnizer/blob/master/lib/util.js#L28).

 ## Help Support This Project

 If you'd like to support this and other OverZealous Creations (Phil DeJarnett) projects, [donate via Gittip][gittip-url]!